Can Tow Truck Insurance Help Your Business Do Better?

 General liability insurance is mandatory in all U.S. states that require auto insurance.
 In fact, it’s required for all businesses to operate.
 The coverage pays for any liabilities and damages that you are held liable for.
 Here are two types of liabilities this policy will cover:

-- Bodily Injury Liability Insurance: If you or your trucks cause damage to third parties, laws obligate you to pay for medical expenses and other related costs like rehabilitation, therapy, loss of income, and pain and suffering.
-General liability insurance under tow truck insurance will pay for the bodily injury medical costs on your behalf.
+- Bodily Injury Liability Insurance: If you or your trucks cause damage to third parties, then you are legally obligated to pay for medical expenses and other related costs like rehabilitation, therapy, loss of income, as well as pain and suffering.
+General liability insurance under tow truck insurance will certainly pay for the bodily injury medical costs on your behalf.

-- Property Damage Liability Insurance: Imagine you collide with another vehicle and total it as a result.
+- Property Damage Liability Insurance: Imagine you collide with another vehicle that is totaled as a result.
 You’d be on the hook for paying for its repair, or worse, the replacement of the vehicle.
 With general liability insurance, these expenses are covered without you needing to empty your life savings.

 Medical Expenses Insurance

 When an accident occurs, you and your passengers may need medical attention.
 You will be responsible for paying medical bills for injuries that your passengers suffer while in your vehicle.
 With small incidents like fender benders, you could probably cover any minor medical bills out of your own pocket.
-But what about spinal injuries, internal injuries, and broken bones?
+But what about spinal injuries, internal injuries, as well as broken bones?

 Medical expenses insurance exists to help you pay for these expenses for you and your passenger(s).